Book Launch: How to Launch a Book for More Sales [Printable Checklist]

 If you followed the plan you should have had a considerable number of downloads for both your free promo and your $0.99 promo.
 Remember that your numbers will vary depending on your platform, book quality, niche, and sometimes, luck.

-This is the last call for reviews and downloads.
+This is the last call for reviews and downloads, at least from your launch team.

 Day 13: Increase the Price to $2.99